gonzofish/programming-elixir-notes/NOTES.md

     iex> List.keyreplace keylist, :where, 0, {:where, "Deptford", "NJ"}
     [{:name, "Matt"}, {:likes, "JS", "Elixir"}, {:where, "Deptford", "NJ"}]

-# Dictionary Types: Maps, Keyword Lists, Sets, & Structs
+# Ch 8: Dictionary Types
 - How do you choose between different types...ask these questions (in order):
   #|Question|Type
   ---|---|---